Clodagh Rodgers: Post-Eurovision career

 Rodgers admitted to Ken Bruce during his eponymous BBC Radio 2 show in an interview broadcast on Friday, 25 May 2012, that the intention had been to release "Another Time, Another Place", which had placed fourth of the six entries in the Song for Europe contest as the follow-up single to "Jack in the Box" and she began promoting it whilst in Dublin for the Eurovision final.
-However, Engelbert Humperdinck released a cover version before her track was available, denying her the opportunity to release it, but gaining himself a No.13 hit single.
-Despite only one more chart single, "Lady Love Bug" in autumn 1971, Rodgers continued to be a major TV star in the UK, guesting on many shows (including playing herself in the BBC sitcom Whack-O!), appearing in cabaret, and becoming the face of 'Bisto' in a series of television advertisements.
+However, Engelbert Humperdinck released a cover version before her track was available, denying her the opportunity to release it, but gaining himself a #13 hit single.
+Despite only one more Top 30 chart single, "Lady Love Bug" in autumn 1971, Rodgers continued to be a major TV star in the UK, guesting on many shows (including playing herself in the BBC sitcom Whack-O!), and appearing successfully in the biggest cabaret clubs throughout the country.

+Rodgers also became the face of Bisto gravy, in a series of television advertisements.

 On Irish television, The Clodagh Rodgers Show won an award at the Golden Rose TV festival in Montreux.
 She starred in many other shows, including Sunday Night at the London Palladium in 1974, singing three songs, including her latest single "Get It Together".
 Rodgers also appeared in Seaside Special for BBC Television in 1975 and The Morecambe and Wise Show in 1970.
 She was a regular guest of The Two Ronnies.
 In August 1973, Rodgers hosted the first edition of BBC2's Show Of The Week: The Young Generation Big Top, the forerunner of the later BBC1 series Seaside Special.

 Rodgers also made a mark with her impressions of fellow artists such as Cilla Black, often working with Mike Yarwood, Des O'Connor, Tommy Cooper, Bob Monkhouse, and Dickie Henderson in variety.
-She was a regular performer in UK resorts' summer seasons, sharing the bill with Mike and Bernie Winters, among others.
-This success was mirrored on stage, where she has starred in London's West End in her own show at the Talk of the Town (breaking Sammy Davis Jr.'s box office record) and in Cinderella at the London Palladium in 1971.
+She was a regular performer in UK resorts' summer seasons, sharing the bill with Mike and Bernie Winters in Blackpool and Matt Monro in Great Yarmouth among others.

+This success was mirrored on stage, where she starred in London's West End in her own show at the Talk of the Town (breaking Sammy Davis Jr.'s box office record), and in Cinderella at the London Palladium in 1971, which was also a success and ran for months.
+The Cinderella show (co starring Ronnie Corbett) then ran at the Manchester Palace in 1972 and at the Bristol Hippodrome in 1973.